n00shE/SpotifyData/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s, --song            Gather by song instead of artist -e, --extended        Use the lifetime streaming history files -i, --include-podcasts
+  -h, --help            show this help message and exit -s, --song            Gather by song instead of artist -e, --extended        Use the extended streaming history files -i, --include-podcasts
                         Include podcast data, only works on extended data -o OUTFILE, --outfile OUTFILE